 Is Complementary Medicine Right for You?

 Always talk to your doctor before making a decision.
-He’ll help you to make the best choice for you.
-And, he may be able to direct you to a certified and licensed practitioner.
+They’ll help you to make the best choice for you.
+And they may be able to direct you to a certified and licensed practitioner.
 Your risk of complications is lower if you have a provider who has the required training and experience.

 You should also tell both your doctor and complementary medical provider what mainstream treatments you’re getting.
 This’ll help you get the best of both worlds.